 In the case of the Sun, special hardware may be required.
 In other cases, special processing may be needed (e.g., Van Vleck correction).
-In all cases, the system temperature (the noise) is increased.
+In all cases, system temperature is increased.

 Coherence

 Some types of emission from the Sun are coherent.
 In addition, reflection from planetary bodies in radar experiments is coherent (over at least part of the image).
 This complicates greatly the interpretation of images made of these phenomena.